-Enterprises benefit from S&OP software in multiple ways.
+Enterprises, especially retailers, benefit from SCP software in multiple ways.
 The most important is through improved demand forecast accuracy.
 Increasingly, this software uses advanced algorithms and machine learning (ML) to achieve greater accuracy, which helps companies better anticipate customer needs and reduce the risk of overstocking or stock-outs.
-Achieving superior order fulfillment promotes customer satisfaction.
-Another is better collaboration, which is critical because of the cross-functional and geographically distributed nature of organizations and their physical resources.
+Achieving superior availability and order fulfillment promotes customer satisfaction.
+Another is better collaboration, which is critical because of the cross-functional and geographically distributed nature of enterprises and their physical resources.
 The software helps ensure that everyone is aligned and working towards common goals.
-Because these tools provide real-time data and insights, it enables enterprises to make informed decisions faster, allowing them to respond quickly to changes in markets, economies or any factor that can disrupt conditions.
+Because these tools provide real-time data and insights, enterprises can make informed decisions faster, allowing them to respond quickly to changes in markets, economies or any factor that can disrupt conditions.
 Similarly, the software can help identify potential risks and disruptions in the supply chain.
 By simulating various scenarios and planning for contingencies, companies can mitigate risks and ensure business continuity.
 All of which promotes enhanced efficiency and productivity, thereby reducing costs, especially for inventory holding costs, transportation, logistics and production.